 The Institute of Law, Technology & Innovation hosts virtual Book Talks with leading policymakers, industry experts, and academics at the forefront of law and technology.
 These featured Book Talks provide a platform to explore cutting-edge ideas, research, and influential publications shaping the future of legal frameworks and technological innovation.

-We will host the following events during the fall 2024 and spring 2025 semesters.
+We will host the following events during the spring 2025 semester.
 Check back for more information.

 Lowry Pressly, Stanford University